markope/crossbarwww/website/crossbario/iotcookbook/Apps-Alarm.md

 ## The Extras

 The alarm app can be easily extended with additional hardware.
-Two of these do not require any modificactions to the basic app code: the Alarm Lights and the Hardware Controls.
-These just use existing events and procedures which the browser frontend already utilizes.
+One of these does not require any modificactions to the basic app code: the Hardware Controls.
+This just uses existing events and procedures which the browser frontend already utilizes.

 The Photos and Robo-Voice require additional code, with the former also requiring an extension of the browser frontend.

-### Alarm Lights

-The Alarm Lights can be added using any microcontroller which can trigger LEDs or other lights based on WAMP messages.
-We currently offer this for the Arduino Yun and Raspberry Pi.

-No changes to the backend are required when using Alarm Lights - they get triggered by the same alarm event that the frontend subscribes to.

 ### Hardware Controls